artemi8/RL-Rocket-Landing/README.md

-# Rocket Landing Environment with TQC
+# Rocket Landing using Reinforcement Learning

 This repository showcases the use of the `pyflyt` module's rocket landing environment and various reinforcement learning (RL) algorithms to solve it.
 The TQC (Truncated Quantile Critics) algorithm from Stable Baselines has shown the best performance.